 “Whoever Cannot Give, also Cannot Receive: Nietzsche’s Playful Spectator,” The Philosophy of Play, ed.
 Emily Ryall, Wendy Russell, and Malcolm MacLean (London: Routledge), 98-108, 2013.

 Friedrich Nietzsche argues that to be an artist is not merely to create a work of art, but also to lead one’s life in an artistic way characterized by creativity, independence, and play.
 However, he says very little about how spectators as non-artists relate to art and whether they, too, can have artistic lives.
-I argue that by looking specifically at the role of play in artistic creation and artistic life, we can see that the spectator is not passive, but an active, playful participant who stands, like the artist, in an essential relationship to art and life.
+Drawing on the work of Hans-Georg Gadamer, I argue that by looking specifically at the role of play in artistic creation and artistic life, we can see that the spectator is not passive, but an active, playful participant who stands, like the artist, in an essential relationship to art and life.

 Manuscripts in Preparation